Neural Inference Functions for Margins for Time Series Copula Models: Introduction

 Neural amortised inference, a type of simulation-based inference method, has recently emerged as a powerful approach for Bayesian inference; see \citet{zammit2024neural} for a recent review.
 Rather than performing computationally intensive inference from scratch for each new dataset, these methods train neural networks to learn reusable mappings from data to posterior distributions of model parameters \citep{radev2020bayesflow, zammit2024neural}.
 Once trained, these neural networks amortise their training cost by providing fast, near-instantaneous inference for new observations, making them particularly well suited to scenarios that require repeated inference, such as sequential parameter updating or time-series validation for model selection.
 Often, flexible deep learning architectures \citep{Goodfellow2016} are employed to model the mapping between observations and the posterior distribution of the model parameters.

-In this paper, we propose an efficient neural amortised inference to fit high-dimensional time series copula models.
+In this paper, we propose an efficient neural amortised inference approach to fit high-dimensional time-series copula models.
 Motivated by the classical inference functions for margins (IFM) approach \citep{joe1997multivariate}, which first estimates the parameters of the marginal distributions and subsequently estimates the copula parameters conditional on the marginal parameter estimates, we propose neural inference functions for margins (N-IFM), which leverages neural networks to perform both stages of inference in an amortised manner.
+Likelihood-free neural approaches have also recently been considered for copula models; for example, \citet{Andre2025Dec} develop a likelihood-free neural Bayes estimator for bivariate copula models.
+In contrast, our two-stage construction is designed for high-dimensional time-series copula models.
+The two-stage construction is not a requirement of simulation-based inference, but is adopted here to improve scalability.
+As noted by \citet{Joe2005Jun} and \citet{Arachchige2025Jan}, numerical computations for multivariate models become increasingly challenging as the dimension grows, motivating the use of two-stage estimation procedures.
+This yields a modular neural estimator that separates marginal time-series learning from cross-sectional dependence learning.

-Two copula models --- Gaussian copula \citep{Song2000} and $t$ copula \citep{demarta2005t} models --- are considered.
-We empirically evaluate the performance of N-IFM on simulated and real datasets, benchmarking it against Hamiltonian Monte Carlo \citep[HMC,][]{neal2011mcmc} and showing substantial computational gains with comparable inferential accuracy.
+The primary computational motivation of the proposed method is to facilitate repeated inference for multivariate time series observed over fixed-length windows.
+The substantial computational cost of training the neural networks is incurred only once for a chosen model specification, after which the trained neural networks can be reused to obtain fast posterior approximations for many new datasets of the same input dimension.
+This setting commonly arises in financial applications where forecasts and risk measures are updated using rolling windows.
+The method is therefore especially well suited to rolling-window prediction and time-series validation, but not directly applicable to fixed-origin expanding-window schemes.
+We empirically evaluate the performance of N-IFM on simulated and real datasets, benchmarking it against Hamiltonian Monte Carlo (HMC; \citealp{neal2011mcmc}) and showing substantial computational gains with comparable inferential accuracy.

 The rest of this paper is organised as follows.
 Section \ref{sec:TimeSeriesCopulaModels} presents background material on copula models, while Section \ref{sec:NeuralVariationalInference} presents N-IFM.
 Section \ref{sec:predictiveperformance} outlines the criteria used to assess predictive performance.
 Section \ref{sec:SimulationStudy} describes simulation studies conducted to evaluate the accuracy of N-IFM, and Section \ref{sec:RealData} applies N-IFM to a real-world dataset.
 Section \ref{sec:Conclusion} discusses our results and findings.
 The paper also has an online supplement with additional technical details and examples.